 Your Guide to Booth Staff Etiquette and Training

 This guide looks at why you will want to invest in staff training and areas to apply that investment.
-A well-trained staff will be one of the most significant factors in the success (or failure) of your booth.
+A well-trained staff will be one of the most significant factors in your booth’s success (or failure).

-Ten Types of Booth Staff Etiquette to Ensure Success
+Ten Types of Trade Show Booth Staff Etiquette to Ensure Success

-Any investment you make in your booth staff should be to leverage these types of etiquette.
-It could be investing the time it takes for you to research the people in your organization that have the right personality.
+Any investment you make in your staff should be to leverage these types of trade show booth etiquette.
+It could be investing the time it takes to research the people in your organization who have the right personality.

 Or it could be investing in the training it takes to teach specific behaviors and protocols.

 1. Be outgoing and warm.
 Approach people openly and with curiosity, always looking for ways to connect.

 2. Be well-groomed, rested, and follow company dress code.